ritz078/ng-embed/README.md

 Dependencies
 -----------
 + AngularJs 1.2 or above
-+ ng-sanitize 1.2 or above
++ angular-sanitize 1.2 or above

 Getting Started